Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

-Run Modeller

     .. image:: /_static/images/Tutorial/mut_501_2.png
            :alt: An example image
            :width: 65%
            :align: center

-Now that the mutations are done for both conformational states, we can evaluate their effects on dynamics.
+Now that the mutations are done for both conformational states, we can evaluate their effects on dynamics using NRGTEN.
+First, let's run the Dynamical Signature for the closed conformation:

-Run NRGTEN

     .. image:: /_static/images/Tutorial/run_501_1.png
            :alt: An example image